 Oasis set the tone for modern cruising with its debut of Central Park, the Boardwalk, and the AquaTheater.
 But now, Icon builds on that legacy with completely reimagined venues like the AquaDome, Surfside Family Neighborhood, and the record-breaking Category 6 waterpark.

-One major difference in this Icon of the Seas size comparison is how the ship feels onboard.
+One major difference in this Icon of the Seas size comparison is how the ship feels onboard — something that also becomes obvious when you compare different Royal Caribbean ship classes side by side.
 Icon was designed with flow, functionality, and multi-gen families in mind.
 It doesn’t just add space — it uses it better.

-So while Oasis of the Seas is still a stunning ship that holds up today, Icon is a bold leap forward in cruise design and passenger experience.
+So while Oasis of the Seas is still a stunning ship that holds up today, Icon is a bold leap forward in cruise design and passenger experience — and if Oasis is on your radar, don’t miss my Oasis of the Seas cabins to avoid guide.

 Icon of the Seas vs Other Cruise Lines